• Skip to main content

 What is one of your favorite romantic things to do in Paris?

-Meg Frost is the creator of Frost + Sun, a travel blog that helps people embrace tech to make all aspects of travel easy, affordable, and fun.
+Meg Frost is a Boston-based travel blogger that helps people embrace technology to make vacation planning and traveling wicked easy, affordable, and fun.

-She holds an M.A. in Journalism from Northeastern University and a B.S. in Communication and American Studies from University of Miami.
-Learn more.
+She holds an M.A. in Journalism from Northeastern University and B.S. in Communication & American Studies from University of Miami.

-1. Amber says
+Amber

 Hey, Meg!